The Four Horsemen

 Über diesen Titel

-Here is the transcript of that conversation, in audiobook for the first time, augmented by material from the living participants: Dawkins, Harris, and Dennett.
+Here is the transcript of that conversation, in print for the first time, augmented by material from the living participants: Dawkins, Harris, and Dennett.
 These new essays, introduced by Stephen Fry, mark the evolution of their thinking and highlight particularly resonant aspects of this epic exchange.
 Each man contends with the most fundamental questions of human existence while challenging the others to articulate their own stance on God and religion, cultural criticism, spirituality, debate with people of faith, and the components of a truly ethical life.

 Read by Richard Dawkins, Sam Harris, Daniel C. Dennett, Christopher Hitchens, and Stephen Fry.

-Advance praise for The Four Horsemen:
+Advance praise for The Four Horsemen

-“If thinking were a sport, these four would be national superstars - and reading The Four Horsemen feels like having a front-row seat at the all-star game.
-This is more than a book about atheism and religion - it’s a lesson in how to use our intellect to cut through the haze of delusion and misconception inherent in any human society.”
-(Tim Urban, writer of Wait but Why?)
+“If thinking were a sport, these four would be national superstars—and reading The Four Horsemen feels like having a front-row seat at the all-star game.
+This is more than a book about atheism and religion—it’s a lesson in how to use our intellect to cut through the haze of delusion and misconception inherent in any human society.”—Tim Urban, writer of Wait But Why?

-“For people inclined to disbelieve supernatural explanations - in America, we few, we happy few, we band of brothers and sisters - The Four Horsemen is a smart, fun, funny, seriously provocative primer.”
-(Kurt Andersen, host of Studio 360 and author of Fantasyland)
+“For people inclined to disbelieve supernatural explanations—in America, we few, we happy few, we band of brothers and sisters—The Four Horsemen is a smart, fun, funny, seriously provocative primer.”—Kurt Andersen, host of Studio 360 and author of Fantasyland

 “We are slowly losing the hard-won right, gained by brave heroes of the enlightenment such as Voltaire and Hume, to be free to criticize religion without persecution and prosecution; the crime of blasphemy is creeping back.
 The words of Hitchens, Dawkins, Harris, and Dennett are needed more than ever.
-These are the heirs to Voltaire.”
-(Matt Ridley, author of The Evolution of Everything)
+These are the heirs to Voltaire.”—Matt Ridley, author of The Evolution of Everything

 “These four are the kinds of thinkers we don’t get enough of anymore: unapologetic, uncompromising, and deeply generous with one another as well as with anyone who happens to be listening in.
 You needn’t be an atheist or a horseman to relish every word of this delightful book.
 You just need to be hungry for genuine intellectual inquiry and open debate.
-And, let’s face it, you’re probably starving.”
-(Meghan Daum, author of The Unspeakable)
+And, let’s face it, you’re probably starving.”—Meghan Daum, author of The Unspeakable